What is an Architectural Guideline?

 Who is the Architectural Review Committee?

-The committee consists of third-party members chosen by the Developer to review all applications.
+The committee consists of members chosen by the Board to review all applications.

 How do I submit an Architectural Review Request?